lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 - `ABI` - The compiled ABI code.
 - `byteCode` - The compiled bytecode.
 - `constructor`, `params`, `isHex` - Defines the bytecode format and how it is parsed from parameters
-- `fee_limit` - Maximum TRX that can be consumed by the transaction
+- `fee_limit` - Maximum LIND that can be consumed by the transaction
 - `consume_user_resource_percent` - Percentage of the user's resources to be consumed, in the range [0, 100]
 - `origin_energy_limit` - Maximum Energy a developer can consume for one contract trigger
-- `value` - Amount of TRX to transfer to the contract account
+- `value` - Amount of LIND to transfer to the contract account
-- `token_value` - Amount of the TRC-10 token
+- `token_value` - Amount of the LRC-10 token
-- `token_id` - ID of the TRC-10 token
+- `token_id` - ID of the LRC-10 token

 Example: